-A draft NPPF was published for consultation in March 2018 and the Government anticipates a final version will be published in the summer of 2018.
+A draft NPPF has been published for consultation (March 2018) and the Government anticipates a final version will be published in the summer.
 However, boosting the supply of housing, accelerating housing delivery, and meeting specific housing needs continue to be key themes of new draft NPPF.
 Significantly, the draft NPPF includes a new definition of affordable housing which widens the scope of affordable housing to include not only starter homes but also discounted market sales housing and "other low cost homes for sale".
 This represents a significant shift in the provision of affordable housing through the planning system.